-Regardless of whether the cut material contains seeds or not, the landfill site to which the material is to be taken should be informed of the nature of the waste ahead of its being taken from the site.
+Regardless of whether the cut material contains seeds or not, the landfill site to which the material is to be taken should be informed of the nature of the waste ahead of it being removed from the site.
 This may affect the landfill site costs.
 The material will normally be classified as 'controlled waste', but you should consult with the landfill operator.

-Re-vegetation
+Re-vegetation:

-Bare ground is often left post-Giant Hogweed control.
-This is typically in patches but can extend over significant areas or stretches, for example along a river bank.
-This exposes the soil to erosion, e.g. overwinter and/or along a watercourse, and to re-invasion by Giant Hogweed and/or other undesirable plant species.
+Bare ground is often left post-giant hogweed control.
+This is typically in patches, but can extend over significant areas or stretches (for example, along a river bank).
+This exposes the soil to erosion, e.g. overwinter, and to re-invasion by giant hogweed and/or other undesirable plant species.
 The re-vegetation of such bare areas provides an opportunity to re-establish biodiverse habitat.
-Establishing a good sward of grasses soon after treatment of the weed will help to reduce the rate of re-colonisation of the area by seeds of Giant Hogweed.
+Establishing a good sward of grasses soon after treatment of the weed will help to reduce the rate of re-colonisation of the area by seeds of giant hogweed.

-The nature of the re-vegetation will depend on the short, medium and long term objectives, e.g. rapid soil stabilisation along a river bank or reinstating an area of playfield field, as well as the treatment undertaken of the Giant Hogweed, e.g. replacing soil removed in excavating an infestation or restriction to grass species due to residual herbicide in the soil, e.g. after using a herbicide containing triclopyr.
+The nature of the re-vegetation will depend on the short, medium and long term objectives (e.g. rapid soil stabilisation along a river bank or reinstating an area of playing field), as well as the treatment undertaken of the giant hogweed (e.g. replacing soil removed in excavating an infestation or restriction to grass species due to residual herbicide in the soil if a residual product was used).